Lemon Butter Pasta (Pasta al Limone)

 Serving Suggestions

-Lemon Parmesan pasta may be served alone, as a primo piatto (first course), as a side dish with your favorite fish recipes or with a meat dish.
-We love it with these grilled chicken thighs or baked leg quarters, for a simple meal.
+Lemon butter pasta may be served alone or as a side dish with your favorite recipes.
+We love it with these grilled chicken thighs, baked salmon with pesto, and baked leg quarters, for a simple meal.

 💙 MADE THIS RECIPE AND LOVED IT? 💙 Please leave a ⭐️STAR rating and COMMENT below- I love connecting with you!
 Tag me with your creations on Instagram and find me on Pinterest.